JinShil/stm32f42_discovery_demo/README.md

 * No HAL.
 Program directly manipulates MMIO registers
 * No enums on MMIO registers.
 (HSE vs HSI is a bool (true|false))
 * memset and memcpy are not written in optimized assembly
+* Bug 12496:  Can't enforce bitfield belongs to a register when using setValue
+* Really long build times

 Ugly
 * TypeInfo Faking